5 CCSU GRADUATES PRODUCE WITH YALE SCHOOL OF DRAMA

 As part of the State University System, CCSU’s Film program accepts students without any production experience.
 While the desire to tell stories is critical, it is actually the ability to revise, evaluate and sustain a practice of filmmaking, which builds meaningful productions and sustainable skills.
 Engaging in that work can be nothing short of transformational and often times, predictable.

-This weekend, CCSU’s FILM program is proud to congratulate three of our graduates, Joshua Therrault, Rashad Frett, Colleen Brown, Kara Brewer and Robby Silcox.
+This weekend, CCSU’s FILM program is proud to congratulate five of our graduates, Joshua Therrault, Rashad Frett, Colleen Brown, Kara Brewer and Robby Silcox.
 You continue to break new ground, grow your artistic techniques and model what is possible from a State University in New Britain, CT..
 This is what we do!